josephsmithberger/XogotDocs/Documentation.docc/Manual/animation/animation_tree.md

 - Reset determines whether the state you are switching into plays from the beginning (true) or not (false).

-- Priority is used together with the travel() function from code (more on this later).
+- Priority is used together with the `travel()` function from code (more on this later).
 Lower priority transitions are preferred when travelling through the tree.

 - Switch Mode is the transition type (see above).
 It can be changed after creation here.

 - Advance Mode determines the advance mode.
-If Disabled, the transition will not be used.
-If Enabled, the transition will only be used during travel().
-If Auto, the transition will be used if the advance condition and expression are true, or if there are no advance conditions/expressions.
+If `Disabled`, the transition will not be used.
+If `Enabled`, the transition will only be used during `travel()`.
+If `Auto`, the transition will be used if the advance condition and expression are true, or if there are no advance conditions/expressions.

-The last 2 properties in a StateMachine transition are Advance Condition and Advance Expression.
-When the Advance Mode is set to Auto, these determine if the transition will advance or not.
+The last 2 properties in a StateMachine transition are `Advance Condition` and `Advance Expression.` When the Advance Mode is set to Auto, these determine if the transition will advance or not.

 Advance Condition is a true/false check.
 You may put a custom variable name in the text field, and when the StateMachine reaches this transition,